bratpeki/c-sdl2-boilerplate/README.md

 ```

 Firstly, the program checks if it can initialize `SDL2`.
-Initializing it means creating a window (640x640) and a renderer.
+Initializing means creating a window (640x640) and a renderer.
 Then, as long as the program is running, wait for an input and update the display once there is any.

 So, the diagram of `main` would be similar to the following: